Sed9yDataBank/Liana-Tasks/README.md

 ## Technologies

 For Frontend
-* Angular ( For Non-Technical Viewers Of This Project, HTML, CSS, JavaScript, TypeScript )
+* Angular
 * Bootstrap
 * NGX Bootstrap

 For Backend
-* SpringBoot ( For Non-Technical Viewers Of This Project, J2EE Java )
+* SpringBoot
 * JPA
 * Hibernate
 * PostgreSQL
 * Postman
-* AWS S3 Cloud Services
+* AWS Cloud Services
-* Authentication With JWT
+* JWT
 * Gmail API

 ## Setup

-Describe how to install / setup your local environement / add link to demo version.
+You can clone this repository and setup the frontend, server and provide your own postgres credentials, aws and gmail api tokens.

+Why no live demo ? deploying this project is going to cost money for a good hosting service and frontend is still not completed.

 ## Code Examples